 - take responsibility for developing and implementing strategies.

-- The Archives and Records Association (ARA) recommends that the minimum starting salary for recently qualified archivists, archive conservators and records managers is £22,443.
+- The Archives and Records Association (ARA) recommends that the minimum starting salary for archivists working in a support role (paraprofessional) is £20,454.

-Local authority and Civil Service grades are frequently tied to scales.
-Business repositories, central government and universities may offer higher salaries.
+Local authority and civil service grades are frequently tied to scales.

 Income figures are intended as a guide only.

 Archives offering a public service may require shift work or flexible working, especially in local government archives, where record offices often share opening hours with local libraries.